 Q: How do you organise your 14 to 19 curriculum?

-A: Larger schools may offer both A Levels and the International Baccalaureate, but smaller ones will find this more difficult and expensive.
-Schools may also offer the Cambridge Pre-U Diploma or the Advanced Diploma.
+A: Larger schools may offer both A levels and the International Baccalaureate, but smaller ones will find this more difficult and expensive.
+Schools may also offer the Cambridge Pre-U Diploma (being withdrawn from 2023 with a last re-sit available in June 2024)or the Advanced Diploma.
 Most schools will be attempting to broaden their sixth-form curriculum, introducing more skills-based courses.

 Q: How has the school addressed the public examination reforms?